davidzhao1015/rebuild-age-distribution/README.md

-# **🧠 Meta-Analysis of Symptom Onset Age**
+# Building Onset Age Curves from Published Summary Statistics

-This repository provides a **practical workflow** for estimating **symptom onset age distributions** of autoimmune disorders using data extracted from **published literature**.
+This repository provides a practical workflow for estimating symptom onset age distributions of autoimmune disorders using data extracted from published literature.

-Because **individual patient data (IPD)** are rarely available, the workflow focuses on working with **summary statistics**—like mean, median, IQR, quantiles, and min–max values—to reconstruct realistic distributions that can be used for further analysis or modeling.
+Because individual patient data (IPD) are rarely available, the workflow focuses on working with summary statistics, like mean, median, IQR, quantiles, and min–max values, to reconstruct realistic distributions that can be used for further analysis or modeling.

----

-## **🌟 What This Project Does**
+## What This Project Does

-- Reconstructs **onset age distributions** from different types of reported summary statistics.
+- Reconstructs onset age distributions from different types of reported summary statistics.
-- Deals with **heterogeneous reporting formats** (e.g., some studies report median/IQR, others only mean ± SD).
+- Deals with heterogeneous reporting formats (e.g., some studies report median/IQR, others only mean ± SD).
-- Runs **sensitivity analyses** to understand how assumptions affect the results.
+- Runs sensitivity analyses to understand how assumptions affect the results.
-- Optimizes parameters to better handle **“fat tails”** (e.g., rare late-onset cases).
-- Helps make study results **more comparable and usable** for downstream modeling.
+- Helps make study results more comparable and usable for downstream modeling.

-## **📁 Repository Overview**
+## Repository Overview

-This repo contains three main Jupyter notebooks:
+This repo contains two main Jupyter notebooks

 1. **01_construct_distribution.ipynb**